I work with many departments and schools at my university, nationally, and internationally.

 How I spend my time + some fun facts about the work

 I develop research and collaborations for my division and school, and I perform various duties as a consultant in my areas of interest (health, behavior & interactive media).
-As the founder and director the USC Games For Health Initiative (est. 2007), my mission is to translate interactive media innovations to the health researchers and practitioners community and develop new areas of investigation at the intersection of medicine, neuroscience, and public health.
-Toward that goal, I have been part of many interesting groups including the USC mHealth Collaboratory, USC Neuroplasticity & Repair in Degenerative Disorders Collaborative, the Bridge Art + Science Alliance, and more.
+As the founder and director the USC Games For Health Initiative (est. 2007), my mission is to translate interactive media innovations to the health research and practitioner community, and develop new areas of investigation at the intersection of medicine, neuroscience, and public health.
+Toward that goal, I have been part of many interesting working groups including the USC mHealth Collaboratory, USC Neuroplasticity & Repair in Degenerative Disorders Collaborative, the Bridge Art + Science Alliance, and more.

 Life involves a lot of lecturing and outreach at professional conferences and workshops (a.k.a. lots of traveling economy class and living out of a suitcase for weeks).
 I lecture primarily to people outside of the arts about how interactive entertainment can be used in education, public health, and medicine and synthesize the relevant evidence from basic to clinical science.
 At times, I get to lecture to people close to my area of training about applications of design in science and medicine, but in general, I prefer to find myself wherever I feel I am an outsider so I can learn something new.

 I get interviewed from time to time (see press).
 A favorite audio interview that is about virtual reality, art, and health is here: CG Garage Podcast.
-I also get interviewed about virtual reality and safety, and children, addiction, and games.
-They are not necessarily my favorite topics to discuss, but the public seems to want to know more and more about them.
+I also get interviewed about virtual reality and safety, and children, addiction, and games (Games for Change lecture).
+These topics were not necessarily my favorite topics to discuss, but the public seems to want to know more and more about them and my activities have been strongly focused on design and technology ethics.

 My students have a lot more awards than I do and my last award was for mentoring.
 I think that is a good thing!
 I teach a lifespan approach to developing interactive entertainment applications and experiences.

 The most successful project I can brag about to date is The Brain Architecture Game, which promotes the science of early childhood and lifelong resilience.
 Someone is playing this game almost every day around the world.
-There is nothing more humbling and motivating for a designer than to know that what they made touches the lives of many people.
+There is nothing more humbling and motivating for a designer than to know that something they made touches the lives of thousands of people.
 This feeling creates a sense of urgency for everything that we make.

 I love writing (most of the time) and have maintained a semi-private/semi-public website since 1995.
 Lots of the old stuff has vanished from the web and lives only on CD backups.
 I am sure it will come back to haunt me one day, as will my worst and best poetry…

-I have co-developed, co-authored and contributed to over 100 proposals since 2007 for intramural, foundation, corporate and federal funding.
+I have co-developed, co-authored and contributed to 120+ proposals since 2007 for intramural, foundation, corporate and federal funding.
 A percentage of these have been successful and some are listed here.

-I have contributed to research development across all of our division’s priority areas: game design, mobile and environmental media and immersive technologies through working with faculty from my school and other units.
+I have contributed to research development across all of our division’s priority areas: game design, mobile, and environmental media and immersive technologies by working with faculty from my school and other units.
 It is more fun to work with other people.
 Collaborative work isn’t easier, but it is better and more fun.
 Did I write ‘fun’ twice?
 Yes, I did…

 I love teaching and supervise some awesome students from multiple disciplines across the USC campus on research projects, theses or dissertations.
 I designed the curriculum for two new degrees at USC.
 I currently teach CTIN 503 in the spring, and IML 543 in the fall (theme changes annually).
 It has taken me many years to stop being uptight about teaching.
 Students, however, seem to be more and more stressed by life.
 I was too at their age, so maybe nothing really changes except you?